-John Tarrant on the journey into awakening in zen and in our lives, and how it purifies.
-Deshan’s cart full of Diamond Sutra commentaries—and our own strategies of resistance.
+John Tarrant on the journey into awakening in Zen and in our lives, and how it purifies.
+Deshan’s cart full of Diamond Sutra commentaries and our own strategies of resistance.
 Music from Jesse Cardin, Amaryllis Fletcher, Jordan McConnell.
-PZI Zen Online, as recorded Nov.
-15, 2020.
+PZI Zen Online, as recorded November 15, 2020.

 There was a teacher called Luopu, a Chinese teacher, and he said this interesting thing.
 He said, “You have to directly realize the source outside of the teachings.”
 That’s the whole thing about it.
 That’s Bodhidharma’s thing, the direct realization outside of scriptures.
 The scriptures are nice and the teachings are nice, but really, the direct understanding—the direct meeting with life—the direct meeting with awakening is the thing.